EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

 # What Are Effects

+TODO: General idea of what an effect is

+The Effect is not what happens on the external system because there is no way to know the actual impact of what the program caused by the communication.

+## Dealing with unpredictability

 Any real program has to interact with things outside the programmer's control.

 All external systems are unpredictable.